coldbox-modules/hyper/README.md

 ColdBox is not required, but mappings are provided for ColdBox users automatically.

+### Upgrade from v3

+The only changes between v3 and v4 is with the `getQueryParams` and `setQueryParams` methods.
+These now are represented internally as an array of structs to support duplicate keys in query strings.
+You _probably_ want the `getQueryParamByName` and `getAllQueryParamsByName` instead of `getQueryParams` and `withQueryParams` or `appendQueryParams` methods instead of `setQueryParams`.

+One more item of note, the `getQueryParam` method has been deprecated in favor of `getQueryParamByName`.

 ### HyperBuilder

 The component you will most likely inject is the `HyperBuilder`.
 This is